inasafe/inasafe-doc/docs/source/training/socialisation/inasafe-in-more-detail.rst

   KEC_NAME:  Sub-district
   KEL_NAME:  Village
   RW:        Sub-village
-  affected:  1= affected
+  affected:  1 = affected
-  NULL = not affected
+  			 0 = not affected

 .. note:: This is the same information as the Identify Feature tool, but instead of just viewing one object information, you can see all of the